Honda to close only British factory, says move not Brexit related

 For Honda, declining demand for diesel vehicles, tougher emissions regulations and uncertainty over Britain’s expected departure from the European Union next month have clouded its manufacturing prospects in the region.

-Two weeks ago bigger Japanese rival Nissan (7201.T) canceled plans to build its X-Trail sport utility vehicle in Britain.
+Two weeks ago bigger Japanese rival Nissan cancelled plans to build its X-Trail sport utility vehicle in Britain.

 Reporting by Chang Ran-Kim and Naomi Tajitsu in Tokyo; Editing by David Dolan and Muralikumar Anantharaman